Friday, February 28, 2020

 Akshay is upset that his wife's baby is not his, but has no concern about the baby he impregnated.
 The other couple looks at both babies as being connected to them.
 Akshay thinks an abortion is the solution even though his wife may not be able to get pregnant again.
 Kareena is reluctantly convinced to have an abortion, but when she is shown a ultra sound screen changes her mind.

 There is much resistance, but it breaks down.
-Akshay's sister and brother in law are both lawyers and although they are the ones who suggested the fertility doctor they advise on a contract.
+Akshay's sister and brother in law are both lawyers and although they are the ones who suggested the fertility doctor they advise to do a contract.
 The other couple, Diljit and Kaira have another contract that is opposite in some regards.
 Kareena and Akshay want no contact after birth while Diljit and Kiara want to set healthy standards of raising the other's child.
 Kareena is concerned about the medical history of the sperm inside her and is told the information is confidential, but she should get to know the other couple.
 Eventually they become emotionally involved with each other and when an unexpected crisis occurs all four are deeply engaged and this leads to a happy ending.

 The common theme of the four movies covered is that although blood is important so is humanity.
 We bring many cultural hangups that too often get in the way.
 Children need loving parents and parents need to look at each child as special.